kanishya1598/dataframecsv/README.md

 4. **Reverse the Order of Records**
    - Reverses the order of the records and saves the result to a new CSV file.
 The output file is named `reversed_<original_filename>.csv`.

----

 ## Project Structure

 - `app.py`: Contains the main script for processing the CSV file.
 - `venv/`: The virtual environment folder.
 - `requirements.txt`: Lists the required Python libraries for the project.
-- `README.md`: This file, explaining the project setup and features.

----

-## Contribution

-Contributions are welcome!
-If you'd like to improve the project or add new features:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details. output :